ansible/ansible/html/_sources/modules.txt

 ``````

 Runs the discovery program 'facter' on the remote system, returning
 JSON data that can be useful for inventory purposes.

 Requires that 'facter' and 'ruby-json' be installed on the remote end.

 This module is informative only - it takes no parameters & does not support change hooks,
 nor does it make any changes on the system.
+Playbooks do not actually use
+this module, they use the 'setup' module behind the scenes.

 git
 ```

-Deploys software from git checkouts.
+Deploys software (or files) from git checkouts.

 *repo*::